A manicure was one of the hardest things to learn at beauty school.

-- Give your nails and hands a bath.
-You can use any cup you have at home, but you can also buy a manicure cup from amazon (they’re pretty cheap).
-Make a warm bath for your nails.
-I usually use a moisturizing shower gel, foam or a shower oil.
+- Give your nails and hands a warm bath.
+I usually use a moisturizing shower gel, foam or a shower oil for the bath.
 Bathe for about 5-10 minutes.
 This helps to soften your cuticles and nails and it also feels nice and relaxing.

-- Push your cuticles using a wooden orange stick or something similar to that.
+- Push your cuticles using a cuticle pusher tool.
 Be gentle – this shouldn’t hurt.
-You don’t necessarily have to cut your cuticles – only if they’re really grown out or sticking out.
+(If you absolutely need to, here is where you would cut your cuticles.
+But do it only if they’re really grown out or sticking out.)

-- Shape your nails the way you want using a nail file.
-I strongly recommend getting a glass file, just ’cause it’s more gentle to your nails.
+- Shape your nails with a nail file.
+I strongly recommend getting a glass file, because it’s more gentle to your nails.
 With a glass file you can file back and forth without breaking the layers on your nails.

 - Clean your nails with a nail polish remover.
 This is to remove any dirt and oils from the surface so that the nail polish lasts longer.

-- Next it’s time for some nail polish.
+- Apply your nail polish.
 I recommend doing it in three phases: a base coat, two layers of color polish and a top coat.
-Let the polish dry in between layers.
-A base coat is super important, ’cause it protects your nails.
+Let the nail polish dry in-between layers.
+A base coat is super important, because it protects your nails.
 There are different types of base coats – hardening, ridge-filling, moisturizing etc. Pick a base coat suitable for your needs.
 You can also use a 2-in-1 clear polish that can be used as a top coat as well.
 There are different types of top coats as well: quick drying or hardening.

 When was the last time you treated yourself to a manicure?